 Only 40 millimeters in diameter, the polished stainless steel body of the Certina DS Powermatic 80 Limited Edition is, too, of just the right size for a watch, which is supposed to be worn with formal attire.

 The only thing that looks like a marketing gimmick here is, of course, the “limited edition” part of the name.
 Planned to be produced in a total run of 5000 pieces, the watch will clearly be light years away from becoming a true rarity.
 Well, nobody can seriously expect that from a timekeeper, which will be priced below the €1000 mark.
+Still, it is sort of pleasant to know that your new toy isn’t one of those models that are churned out for years without any modification to their exterior and are sold by hundreds of thousands of pieces.

 Certina DS Powermatic 80 Limited Edition (ref.
 C026.407.16.087.01) watch specification